Back to Help CenterBilling & Plans

 The credit packs

-Five paid packs cover the full range of academic and professional document sizes.
-Each pack lists the words included, the price, and which kind of project it tends to fit.
+Three paid packs cover the full range of academic and professional document sizes.
+The names describe size, not document type—every pack edits any academic document, from a lab report to a monograph.
+Each pack lists the words included, the price, the per-1,000-word rate, and the document slots it adds.
+Bigger packs carry a better rate.
 Prices below are the current list prices in US dollars.

 Manuscript